What is Rolling Admission?

 This list of some of the top rolling admissions schools should get you off to a great start.
 If you want to find out if other schools on your college list practice rolling admissions, click through the application process for information about deadlines.

-Finally, keep in mind that while rolling admissions offer a great opportunity for students who need to delay the application for one reason or another, it does limit your options.
+Finally, keep in mind that while the rolling admissions process offers a great opportunity for students who need to delay the application for one reason or another, it does limit your options.
+It’s important to know what rolling admission is, how it works, and the advantages and disadvantages ahead of time.

 You’re better off starting your college search on the early side and compiling a strong college list.
 For help, check out College Rank, where a team of professional researchers uses data and science to rank colleges across the country.